eugenechevski/battleship/README.md

 # Battleship

-An in-browser version of the popular Battleship game.
+A responsive web-version of the board-game Battleship.

+## Demo